 The handy DMV pamphlet Moving Violations and Point Assessments may be found online here.

 Out of state drivers who are given a Virginia ticket are not assigned points based on the Virginia system.
 Any conviction is directly reported to the state where they are licensed under the Interstate Compact signed by most states.
-The home state will assign points based entirely on their point system.
+The home licensing state will assign points based entirely on their point system.
 It is imperative that out of state drivers contact their local DMV to get advice about how points will be assigned under that specific system!
+Some states, like North Carolina, may administratively suspend your driver's license if they receive notice of a Speeding or other conviction in another state.

 Please be advised that some convictions do not carry demerit points in Virginia.
 Defective Equipment, for example, is a non-moving violation and does not carry any points.
 It does, however, go on the driving record.
 Some counties and local jurisdictions, such as Fairfax, have county code violations that carry no points and do not even go on the driving record.
 Failure to Pay Full Time and Attention is such a county code violation.
 For this reason, experienced attorneys often try to get traffic tickets reduced to this level of offense.

 Attorney Yeargan has achieved outstanding results for thousands of people in the traffic court system.
 Please contact him today for information about your specific case.
-He will give you free advice and strategy on how to handle your ticket to obtain the best result!
+He will give you free advice and strategy on how to handle your ticket and avoid those points!